The Squatty Potty Makes Me Feel Skinny

 About a month ago, I came across the Squatty Potty online and it looked like a good idea.
 I wondered if I could DIY something similar.
 Much to my delight, the creator of the Squatty Potty offered to send me a sample unit to test.

 It is very hard to discuss the Squatty Potty without talking about bathroom functions.
-I am attempting to write this without using the word "poop".
+I am attempting to write this without using the word "poop."
 Oops, I just said it.
 Fine.
 I give up.
-The Squatty Potty is a stool designed to help you to poop.
+The Squatty Potty is a stool designed to help you poop.
 The human body was designed to eliminate (you like that?
 I didn't say "poop") in a squatting position.
 This video explains everything:

 I realize that the video is a promotional video produced by the Squatty Potty people, but I actually spoke with a gastroenterologist at a major medical center in Manhattan today, who confirmed that their claims about squatting are true.
 She told me that she recommends eliminating in a squatting position to all of her patients who have pelvic floor problems.
 The doctor also went on to say that "ineffective pushing" actually lands a good number of patients in surgery for anal fissures.